Church of Our Lady of Refuge - Brooklyn, N.Y. (photo: Joe Vitacco)

 Electro-pneumatic action

-3 manuals, 44 stops, 25 ranks
+3 manuals, 53 registers, 23 stops, 25 ranks

 As plans were being made for the present church building, the organbuilding firm of Geo.
 Kilgen & Son of St. Louis, Missouri, was selected to build the organ.
 Charles Courboin, then organist at St. Patrick's Cathdral, was responsible for the organ's design.
-Instead of a traditional rear gallery location, the organ's chambers are installed in the tower and speak through stone grills into the nave.
+Instead of a traditional rear gallery location, the organ's chambers are located in the adjacent tower and speak through stone grills into the left side of the nave.
 A small gallery contains the organ console.
-After being silent for many years, the organ is being refurbished in stages by James L. Konzelman Organs of Maplewood, N.J.

 Great Organ (Manual II) – 61 notes, enclosed with Choir